amidaware/tacticalrmm/docs/docs/tipsntricks.md

 Tactical RMM is actually 2 products: An RMM service with agent, and a secondary [MeshCentral](https://github.com/Ylianst/MeshCentral) install that handles the `Take Control` and `Remote Background` stuff.

+Want to download multiple files?

+> ZIP zip's the currently selected file(s) and saves it in the current directory.
+Then you can download the ZIP.
+It doesn't download and ZIP on the fly.

 ### Adjust Settings

 Right-click the connect button in *Remote Background | Terminal* for shell options